annemano/simple-timezone-app/README.md

 Issues I went through:
 - Jest doesn't recognize "import" or "export" statements, but I have to use these for front-end JS files.
 I installed Babel to fix it.
 - I also had to mock the DOM in order to test my JS functions, using JSDOM.

-Overall this is a topic I definitely want to learn more about - I wasn't able to test everything I wanted to because of the way my JS files are set up.
+Overall this is a topic I definitely want to learn more about - I wasn't able to test everything I wanted to because of the way my JS files are set up (calling each other) and how they are using fetch and DOM elements.
-I also didn't figure out how to test the actual window/screen - I feel like this would be easier if I had used a frontend framework like React?
+I also didn't figure out how to test the actual window/screen - I feel like this would be easier if I had used a frontend framework?
+All I could find online on this topic was about React.

 ## Future Improvements
 - Use React for the front-end part